taada33/Password-Generator/README.md

 ## Description

 This application will generate as password given a specific length, as well as which character sets to use to generate it.
+The prompts will filter out password requests less than 8 characters or more than 128 characters.

 ## Installation